JoaquimInteresting/rest-api-comment/README.txt

 Great question!
 For the time being, this plugin just provides the same experience any wordpress site provides by default witch is allowing any one to comment a post requiring basic infos such as: name, email address and the content, without authentication.
 All secure were followed based on the wordpress core code.

 = There's a bug, what do I do? =
 Please create a ticket on the [support team](mailto:sopport@appsdabanda.com) or open an issue in [github repository](https://github.com/JoaquimInteresting/rest-api-comment).
-We'll get back to you ASAP.
+We'll get back to you as soon as possible.

 == Screenshots ==

-1. This Screenshot is a sample REST API POST request using REST API Comment, file name: screenshot-1.png, Located in /assets directory.
+1. This Screenshot is a sample REST API POST request using REST API Comment.

 == Changelog ==